JoshHayes/joshhayes.github.io/content/pages/about.md

 template = "about.html"
 +++

-I am a Quantitative Analyst on the interest rates and credit team at Fairtree.
+I am a mathematics PhD student at the École polytechnique fédérale de Lausanne (EPFL) and Assistant-doctorant at the [Swiss Finance Institute](https://www.sfi.ch/en), working under the supervision of [Prof. Damir Filipović](https://www.epfl.ch/labs/csf/).

-Most of my time is spent on research related to interest rates, credit, volatility, as well as systematic strategies for trading, risk management, and portfolio optimisation.
+Previously, I taught mathematics to computers at a hedge fund.
+I was a Quantitative Analyst on the interest rates and credit team at Fairtree.
+Most of my time was spent on research related to interest rates, credit, volatility, as well as systematic strategies for trading, risk management, and portfolio optimisation.

 $$J(f) = \int_\mathbb{R} f(x) \mathrm{d}\mu(x)$$